Economics

 Consumer and producer surplus

 Consumer surplus alludes to the augmentation of value experienced by consumers during market transactions, denoting the discrepancy between the veritable price they tender for a commodity or service and the utmost sum they are inclined to relinquish.
-In other words, if a person pays $5 for a product with a maximum willingness to pay of $10, their consumer surplus amounts to $5.
-Whereas in market exchanges, producers derive value from the surplus they gain, known as producer surplus.
+In other words, if a person pays $5 for a product with a maximum willingness to pay $10, their consumer surplus amounts to $5.
+In market exchanges, producers derive value from the surplus they gain, known as producer surplus.
 This surplus is determined by subtracting the minimum price at which they are willing to sell a good or service from the actual price they receive for it.
-For instance, when a farmer sells crops for $4 per unit, despite being willing to sell them for a minimum of $2 due to high demand, the farmer’s producer surplus amounts to $2.
+For instance, when a farmer sells crops for $4 per unit, despite being willing to sell them for a minimum of $2 due to high demand, the producer surplus amounts to $2.

 Production and cost